-Where sites are identified SSD, the Sydney Development Control Plan 2012 (Sydney DCP 2012) does not apply.
-To address this, the City has prepared the Waterloo Estate (South) Design Guide (draft), to provide more detailed controls to guide development on the site.
-The provisions proposed to be inserted into the Sydney LEP 2012 require the draft Design Guide be considered prior to granting approval of development on the site
+Where sites are identified SSD, the Sydney Development Control Plan 2012 does not apply.
+To address this, the Waterloo Estate (South) Design Guide (draft) provides more detailed controls to guide development on the site.
+The provisions proposed to be inserted into the Sydney LEP 2012 will require the Design Guide be considered prior to granting approval of development on the site.